Analysis 2018 – Frequently Asked Questions

 I/My organisation is new the HRCS Reports and don’t have any awards HRCS coded.
 What do we do?

 There is very limited central capacity for additional manual coding for this project so, where possible, we would ask any participating funder to provide their submission already coded.
-There are some options available to help with this;
+However for many organisations this will be difficult and lack of HRCS coding in advance does not prevent you from participating in this analysis (see next FAQ below).
+If you are able to provide condition yourself, there are some options available to help with this;

 - Training staff in manual coding, which can be provided by the Project Management Team